GMindigo08/Spatial-Transcriptomics-Kidney-Tissue-Cell-Mapping-CosMx-/README.md

 This project is purely for educational purposes and is not intended for publication.
 The aim is to develop skills in handling and visualizing spatial transcriptomics data.

-Repository Contents
+Repository Contents:
+Kidney.Spatial.Project.Summary.pdf

-Kidney_Spacial_Omics.py: Python script for analyzing and visualizing spatial transcriptomics data.
+Kidney_Spatial_Omics.py: Python script for analyzing and visualizing spatial transcriptomics data.
 The script includes:

 Subsetting diseased and non-diseased samples.